 If your kids complete the Junior Ranger Program at the Waco Mammoth National Monument (see #2), they’ll get free admission to the Mayborn.
 There is also a Mammoth exhibit at the Mayborn that ties into what you learned at the Waco Mammoth National Monument.

-The Mayborn museum strikes a nice compromise between being interactive and being informative.
+The Mayborn Museum strikes a nice compromise between being interactive and informative.
 My kids found plenty of hands-on fun, while I learned a lot about Texas.
-That’s saying something, since I’ve lived in this state for most of my life.
+That’s saying something since I’ve lived in this state for most of my life.

 5. Waco Tours – One of the Best Things to Do in Waco